South Morang - South

 PROFILE FAQ

-South Morang - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+South Morang - South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely affecting the region.
-Notable initiatives include Findon Road Arterial Road Completion (Plenty Road to Epping Road), 175 Gordons Road Development, 18 Bush Boulevard Apartments, and 300 Gordons Road Development.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch has identified 24 projects likely affecting this region.
+Notable ones include Findon Road Arterial Road Completion from Plenty Road to Epping Road, 175 Gordons Road Development, 18 Bush Boulevard Apartments, and 300 Gordons Road Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.